Introduction

 A Combined Architecture Is Usually the Strongest Outcome

-A common production pattern is layered, not exclusive.
-A front-door orchestrator or user-facing assistant communicates with specialist agents over A2A, each specialist uses MCP internally for tools and context, and REST-compatible ACP-style interfaces can bridge legacy integration surfaces where needed.
+The strongest production pattern is layered, not exclusive.
+A front-door orchestrator communicates with specialist agents over A2A; each specialist uses MCP internally for tool access and context retrieval; REST-compatible ACP-style interfaces bridge legacy integration surfaces where protocol-native adapters do not yet exist.
+Protocol monoculture is a liability.
+Layered composition is the pragmatic default.

 Ten Learning Points